bespoke-inc/activerecord-mysql-reconnect/README.md

 * `:r`      Retry only SELECT / SHOW / SET
 * `:rw`     Retry in all SQL, but does not retry if `Lost connection` has happened in write SQL
 * `:force`  Retry in all SQL

+## Retry in transaction

+When set to `false` any retry attempt inside transaction will fail.
+By default, after reconnect all remaining SQL queries will be executed normally potentially resulting in partially successful transaction.
+Since this potentially can break data integrity, depending on application business logic it might be desirable to fail whole transaction completely instead.

 ## Run tests